Skip to main content

 Mission Statement

-The mission of the U.S. Air Force Reserve Officer Training Corps is to "Develop Quality Leaders for the Air Force and Space Force"
+The mission of the U.S. Air Force Reserve Officer Training Corps is to "Develop Air and Space Force leaders of character whom we expect to fight and win our Nation's wars."

 Air Force Core Values